lindbrook/packageRank/README.md

 ![](man/figures/README-cranDownloads-3.png)<!-- -->

 For Bioconductor packages, use ‘bioconductorDownloads()’.
-Note that logs are aggreated to the month or to the calendar year; so dates must either be yyyy-mm or yyyy.
+Note that logs are aggreated to the month or calendar year; so dates must either be yyyy-mm or yyyy.

 ``` r
 # Downloads from June 2015 through June 2019